 Of all the HOF models, type V (skewed) was the most common latitudinal pattern in abundance observed and this type accounted for 38% of the species (Table 1).
 The greater proportion of species (22%) had peak abundance significantly skewed toward northern latitudes.
 18 species (16%) had their peak abundance location south of the latitudinal center of range.
 HOF model II (Monotonic) and IV (Gaussian response) accounted for 21 and 15 species respectively.
 9 species (10%) had a flat response (type I) and the least popular type is type III (4 species, 4%).
 Type I species are sparsely distributed across their small ranges, species which progressively become extinct toward their range terminals among all other types.

 4. Discussion

+Schwartz (1988) compared range termini patterns of species groups exhibiting different growth characteristics and they found very similar patterns.

+different groups of temperate species in Florida, including hammock and non-hammock species, evergreen and deciduous species, understory and overstory species.
+They concluded that the similarity in range termini patterns between suggests that Wamer's (1978) observation of structural change in the vegetation along the length of Florida is not caused by the loss of species employing a particular life history strategy.
+The structural changes in vegetation along peninsular Florida observed by Wamer (1978) could be caused by either a change from temperate to tropical species pool, or changes in relative abundances within species pools; this study does not account for abundance.

 4.1 patterns comparing to studies on woody plant species in other regions

-lant species richness peaks midway between the mainland and the tip of the peninsular (Feoli and Lagonegro 1982).
+Woody plant species have been tested for peninsular effect in in North America (Milne and Forman 1986; Schwartz 1987); tropical riparian forests in Belize and Venezuela (Tackberry and Kellman 1996); Italy (Feoli and Lagonegro 1982). richness peaks midway between the mainland and the tip of the peninsular (Feoli and Lagonegro 1982).

 An absence of evident gradients along the axis of peninsulas was still considered ‘peninsula(r) effect’ by Schwartz (1988), who did not observe a reduction in woody flora richness from North to South Florida.
 This pattern may reveal the peninsular effect as it also follows the expected increase of species number towards the tropics (latitudinal gradient; Schall and Pianka 1977; Willig et al. 2003).